not-Ushna/not-Ushna/README.md

 3rd year Computer Science & Engineering student at Chandigarh University
 ------------------------------------------------------------------------

-👩‍💻 Self-taught + classroom-trained developer
+👩‍💻 Developer blending classroom knowledge with self-learning

-🐧 Currently living on the bleeding edge with Hyprland on Arch Linux
+🐧 Arch Linux enthusiast running Hyprland

-🎨 Designing and developing frontends with HTML, Tailwind, and JavaScript
+🎨 Crafting clean and modern UIs with HTML, Tailwind, and JavaScript

-🧠 Curious about: open-source, minimalism, and tiling window managers
+🧠 Passionate about open-source, minimal systems, and window managers

-📚 Always learning something new, always tinkering, always building

-🎧 Music + terminal = my coding ritual
+🎧 Music fuels my focus and creativity

 * 🌍  I'm based in Chandigarh, India
 * ✉️  You can contact me at [ushnamondal@gmail.com](mailto:ushnamondal@gmail.com)
 * 🧠  I'm learning Tensorflow, Numpy, JS
 * 🤝  I'm open to collaborating on Other ML projects
-* ⚡  ✨ Fun Facts 🌕 Night owl coder: I do my best work when the world sleeps 🧩 I love customizing my Linux desktop to match my mood 🍩 Will code for donuts.
-Or bubble tea 💬 I talk in emojis as fluently as I code in Python 😄
+* ⚡  🌙 Code hits different at night 🖥️ Desktop theming is my creative outlet 🍰 Motivated by sweets and bubble tea 🐍 Fluent in Python and emoji 😉

 ### Skills